Arkansas Administrative Code

 Energy Savings & Program Impact

-Method Used to Calculate Savings: DOL Algorithm
+Method Used to Calculate Savings: DOE Algorithm

-Estimated Energy Savings:1.562 kilowatt hours (kWh) of electricity and 106 thousand cubic feet of natural gas usage per housing unit.
+Estimated Energy Savings: 1.562 kilowatt hours (kWh) of electricity and 106 thousand cubic feet of natural gas usage per housing unit.

 In 2012, the slate contracted with the University of Arkansas at Little Rock to conduct an analysis of the impact of the Weatherization Program and to develop a tool to measure economic and environmental impact of weatherization activities.
 The results are discussed below.